BC Parks Living Lab for Climate Change & Conservation Program

 Successful applications will be chosen to ensure that the Living Lab research projects:

-- Are endorsed by regional BC Parks staff;
+- Are endorsed by regional BC Parks staff (please attach any relevant correspondence in the file attachment section);

 - Acknowledge and include Indigenous stewardship in the project proposal, its results and/or application of results; and